Zuehlke/security-onboarding/svn_basics/presentation/svn_basics.md

-Now, detach from docker and check out the SVN repository on the host (you should install SVN client if you have not done that already)
+Now, detach from docker and check out the SVN repository on the host (you should install SVN client if you have not done that already):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Press Ctrl+p and Ctrl+q to detach